 Liberty Bell and Operator Bell

 After the Liberty Bell took the world by storm, the next notable addition to the slots scene was the Operator Bell.
-Created by the Mills Novelty Company with the contribution of Charles Fey, the Operator Bell would introduce some changes to the genre, though nowhere near as drastic as the Liberty Bell.
+Created by the Mills Novelty Company with the contribution of Charles Fey, the Operator Bell introduced some changes to the genre, though nowhere near as drastic as the Liberty Bell.
 The Operator Bell mostly included quality-of-life changes, making the experience more enjoyable.
 Moreover, it is thought that the Operator Bell is the first slot machine to include the fruit and BAR symbols that we now know and love.
-It is thought that about 30,000 of these machines were manufactured and sold.
+It is estimated that about 30,000 of these machines were manufactured and sold.

 Crackdown on Slots